oceanprotocol/docs/content/concepts/components.md

 ## Commons Marketplace

-An online example marketplace/publisher for consumers to explore, download, and publish open data sets in the [Nile Testnet](/concepts/testnets/#the-nile-testnet).
+An online example marketplace/publisher for consumers to explore, download, and publish open data sets in the [Pacific Network](/concepts/pacific-network/).
 Implemented using [React](https://reactjs.org/) and [squid-js](https://github.com/oceanprotocol/squid-js).

 For more information, see [the blog post about Commons Marketplace](https://blog.oceanprotocol.com/the-commons-data-marketplace-c57a44288314).